trishume/trishume.github.com/_includes/projects.md

 This is a list of the things I have worked on and am currently working on.
 It is in kind of chronological order.
 I will try and write down all the things I have worked on.
 Unfortunately I don't remember many of the things I worked on in years gone by.

+## 2018

+- Gave a talk at the Bay Area Rust Meetup about [tips and tools for writing algorithms in Rust](https://speakerdeck.com/trishume/algorithms-in-rust).
+- Watched through the full [fast.ai deep learning course](http://www.fast.ai/), it's really excellent, I recommend it for the great up-to-date tips even if you're already familiar with deep learning.

 ## 2017

+- Implemented a combined head tracking and eye tracking [mouse replacement in Rust](https://github.com/trishume/FusionMouse) using a TrackIR 5 and a Tobii 4C.
+- Attended TerribleHack X and made [a super-fast emoji rendering engine](https://github.com/trishume/EmojiEngine) with WebGL.
 - Organized a short talks event for the [Waterloo CS Club](csclub.uwaterloo.ca) and gave a talk version of my [article on dynamic programming as path finding](/2017/06/17/tree-diffing/).
 - Wrote [Enfasten](https://github.com/trishume/enfasten), a tool that transforms a static site into one that uses optimized responsive images.
 - Helped reverse engineer the protocol of a commercial eye tracker, wrote a Wireshark dissector for their custom data format to aid understanding USB pcaps.